x-t/x220-mojave-efi/README.md

 # x220-mojave-efi
 EFI configuration that successfully boots Mojave 10.14.6 on the X220!

+If you're interested in this, you may be interested in [Catalina on the X220!](https://github.com/x-t/x220-catalina-efi)

 ## A note on upgrading 10.14.5->10.14.6 via System Preferences
 After upgrade, it might not boot, this isn't a Clover issue, it's rather a patch issue.
 Re-run dosdude1's patches from a 10.14.6 installer.